Understanding LSD and Its Risks

 LSD’s effects vary based on several factors, including dose, environment, and a person’s sensitivity.
 The drug typically begins to act within 30 to 90 minutes after ingestion, and its effects can persist for up to 12 hours.

-LSD Short-Term Effects
+Acid Short-Term Effects

 - Visual disturbances